emelin2004/BSDTP-PY/README.md

 ## Info and other
 Author: emelinhabibovic.de | Contact: contact@emelinhabibovic.de | Project Page: https://emelinhabibovic.de/github/BSDTP-Page.html

-P.S., I mainly speak German, because of that sorry for any grammar mistakes you may stumble on in this readme or in the code.
+P.S., I mainly speak German, because of that sorry for any grammar mistakes you may stumble upon in this readme or in the code.

 ## License